gudrutis/TransferMonitoring/Zygimantas/Report/week8.md

 - Made presentation and report about project.
 - *train_csv* utility from DCAFPilot doesnt like files with DOS like file endings (CRLF).
-- runned RandomForestClassifier on datasets.
+- ran RandomForestClassifier on datasets.

 # Error rate predictions